 Both the MTL and the FFA are expressions of the doctrine of modularity that dominates current neuroscientific thinking, and I'm sure that there's some truth to it.
 However, it should be noted that the earliest proposals for the modularity of language and perception were generally based on behavioral evidence, not to mention introspection, rather then neuroscientific data (Fodor, 1983).
 It must also be said that neuroscientific evidence, such as obtained from H.M. and other amnesic patients, isn't necessarily decisive in this respect.
 Consider, for example, the proposal by Squire and Knowlton (1994) that separate memory systems mediate recognition and categorization.
 To the contrary, Nosofsky and his colleagues (e.g., 1999) have shown that the amnesia findings can be simulated, in every detail, by a computational model of memory that entails only a single memory system, with different criteria for answering questions about recognition or categorization.
 So, again, neuroscientific research doesn't constrain psychological theory.
 If anything, psychological theory -- this time in the form of an operating computer simulation -- offers a plausible alternative to, if not a constraint on, neuroscientific theory.
 If Nosofsky is correct, memory just might be a "unitary entity" after all.

-perception holds, stimulation is inherently ambiguous, this must be even more
+is inherently ambiguous, this must be even more true in the

-sentient being who is actively trying to shape the perceiver's perception of him
+being who is actively trying to shape the perceiver's perception

-or her; therefore, the social perceiver has to "read between the
+of him or her; therefore, the social perceiver has to "read

-lines", and "listen with the third ear", in order to correct for
+between the lines", and "listen with the third ear", in order to

 And, for that matter, I'm also certain that neuropsychological and neuroscientific methods can shed unique light on certain aspects of social cognition and behavior.
 Consider, for example, the amnesic patient H.M. (and others like him).
 How in the world does an amnesic person build and maintain social relationships?
 Can an amnesic fall in love?
 How much does the sharing of memories contribute to fostering close personal relationships?
 What happens to existing relationships when memory fails?
 Remarkably, such questions have (hardly) ever been asked by the cognitive psychologists who have worked most closely with H.M. and others of his kind (the exception is the science journalist Philip Hilts, in his "biography" of H.M., Memory's Ghost).
 One of the goals of Stan Klein and myself, when we wrote our 1996 and 1998 papers advocating social-cognitive neuropsychology, was to get social psychologists interested in these kinds of questions.